-Method 1: with the Trackball and Select
+Method 1: with the SonicPad®

-- 1. Touch Trace.

-- 2. Use the trackball to move the active cursor to the first measurement point.

-- 3. Press Select to anchor the first point.

-The system anchors the first cursor and displays a second active cursor directly on top of the first.

-4. Use the trackball to move the active cursor to the second measurement point.

-The path will be displayed.

-- Press Select to anchor the second cursor.
+- 1. Touch Trace. - 2.
+Use the SonicPad® to move the active cursor to the first measurement point. - 3.
+Click on the SonicPad® to anchor the first point.
+The system anchors the first cursor and displays a second active cursor directly on top of the first. - 4.
+Use the SonicPad® to move the active cursor to the second measurement point.
+The path will be displayed. - 5.
+Click on the SonicPad® to anchor the second cursor.
 The system will automatically connect the end points of the trace. - 6.
 Alternately, touch End to complete the measurement.